How Long Does The Divorce Process Last?

 This doesn’t mean you automatically split everything in half.
 Courts use a fair and equitable standard when making these decisions.
 They consider the length of the marriage, financial standing, level of need, and more.

 Parents can reach an agreement on their own in this regard.
-But even if they figure out a deal that works for both, a judge has to sign off on a parenting plan.
+But even if they reach a deal that works for both, a judge still has to sign off on the parenting plan.

 A parenting plan is the court document that addresses custody issues and lays out the specifics.
-The parenting plan is important because these orders layout:
+These orders are important because they lay out:

 • Where a child lives.